 If you’re considering investing in Ethereum, you’ll need to get a digital wallet on an exchange platform.
 While Ethereum is often cheaper than Bitcoin, it also hasn’t received the same level of hype.
 This could mean good or bad things for the cryptocurrency, but again, making a small investment to start would be best.

-Ripple is technically not a cryptocurrency but the company behind the digital currency known as XRP.
+Ripple is technically not a cryptocurrency but the company behind the digital currency known as XRP is.

 While Bitcoin is mostly for individuals and small companies, XRP is primarily used in transactions between banks, often on an international scale.